-The 22 meters high and 128-meter long canopy called the OCBC Skyway was sadly closed for constructions when we visited Singapore, but it is one of the highlights of the Gardens by the bay.
+The 22 meters high and 128-meter long canopy called the OCBC Skyway was sadly closed for construction when we visited Singapore, but it is one of the highlights of the Gardens by the bay.

-The canopy connects six of the Supertrees in the Supertree Grove so you can get close to the trees and its plants.
+The canopy connects six of the Supertrees in the Supertree Grove so you can get close to the trees and the plants.
 It is the perfect place to get a stunning view of the skyline of Marina Bay.
 You have to buy an extra ticket to get up to OCBC Skyway.

 - Opening hours OCBC Skyway: 09:00 – 21:00 (last ticket sale and admission is at 20:00) every day